-Social Media Campaign Project: Each student must produce a social media campaign project that includes creating a set of social media channels for an issue campaign and writing a strategic plan for the project.
-Students are required to fully launch and design each of these channels at the beginning of the semester, populate them with content daily throughout the semester, build functional Twitter Lists from your influencer lists ON TWITTER, and produce a report that documents what you have done and why you did it.
+FINAL PROJECT - Social Media Campaign Project: Each student must produce a social media campaign project that includes creating a set of social media channels for an issue campaign and writing a strategic plan for the project.
+Students are required to fully launch and design each of these channels, populate them with content (posts and static), build functional Twitter Lists from your influencer lists ON TWITTER, and produce a report that documents what you have done and why you did it.
 The report will include a statement of strategic goals, screen snaps of each social media channel and a discussion of the strategic plan for using these channels to achieve the goals.
+(35% of the grade; Due via email before the last class/Class #10)